ahmedsakr/wstrade-api/README.md

 **USE AT YOUR OWN RISK**.
 This is an unofficial WealthSimple Trade API Wrapper, and it is new.
 While i did (to my best ability) test the functions, there is absolutely no guarantee that there are no bugs in the code.
 The API Wrapper will be improved over time.

 **DO NOT LEVERAGE THIS IN ATTEMPT TO DISRUPT ORDERLY MARKET FUNCTIONS**.
-This package is provided to you so you can build cool shit with it, but you should understand that you have a responsibility to not attempt to conduct illegal trading behaviours that can disrupt orderly market functions.
+This package is provided to you so you can build cool shit with it, but you should understand that you have a responsibility to not engage in illegal trading behaviours that can disrupt orderly market functions.
 This means that you should not flood the API with orders in a fast manner.
 You might even get banned or locked out by WealthSimple Trade if you abuse their endpoints.